PRESENT

 Lin Hagen (Costume Designer) is a retired middle school English teacher who has launched into a new avenue of fun with costuming.
 She has sewn since her kid days of making doll clothes and then her own outfits.
 Since retirement, she has costumed many of Anderson’s Shakespeare in the Park productions - Much Ado About Nothing, The Taming of the Shrew, Hamlet, The Adventures of Pericles, and The Tempest.
 She has worked with Market Theatre and Anderson University on several productions and costumed the President’s Gala for two years.
 In her free time, she loves playing with her dogs, Charlie and Henry, yoga, gardening, reading, cooking, and a little traveling.
 She hopes you love seeing your favorite characters under the sea in The Little Mermaid.

-Dr. Amber James (Music Director/Vocal Coach) is an associate professor of music and music department coordinator at Southern Wesleyan University.
+Dr. Amber James (Music Director) is an associate professor of music and music department coordinator at Southern Wesleyan University.
 Currently, Dr. James teaches a range of courses at Southern Wesleyan University, including voice majors, vocal pedagogy, and diction.
 In addition to her teaching duties, Dr. James serves as the director for Student Productions and the University Singers.
 She recently directed Anastasia and will be directing The Prince of Egypt next year.

-Diane Lee (Director) has been part of the visual and performing arts world since her dance teacher put her on stage as a 4-year-old dancing cowgirl and the spotlight hit her.
+Diane B. Lee (Director/Scenic Design) has been part of the visual and performing arts world since her dance teacher put her on stage as a 4-year-old dancing cowgirl and the spotlight hit her.
 She sang and danced her way through school in Kentucky, taught speech and drama for over 30 years at every level, and directed a myriad of plays and festivals in Lexington, Ky., and Anderson, SC.
 She co-founded the Project Challenge Performing Arts Gifted Program and directed for years at the Project Challenge Playhouse, her second home.
 In between teaching gigs, she was the Executive Director of the Anderson Arts Center and the Fine Arts Coordinator of Visual and Performing Arts for Greenville County Schools.
 Twelve years ago, she “retired”, joining the GAMAC and Market Theatre Boards, producing all 6 of Market’s “Shakespeare in the Park” productions, gathering up the SCTA’s Arts Advocacy Award in 2017, and the Market Theatre’s “Arts Education Award” in 2023, becoming an Elder at North Anderson Community Church, Presbyterian, and now finds herself “Under the Sea” with a delightful troupe ready to be ‘part of your world’.
 Thanks go to her steadfast, fabulous family, friends, and colleagues, without whom this journey would have been impossible.

 Chris Liles (Crew/Spot Op) has previously appeared on the Market stage as Lord Clapham in Something Rotten!, Benny Perkins in Hands on a Hardbody, Bob Crewe in Jersey Boys, Richard Bailey in Kinky Boots, Ron Miller in A Public Reading of an Unproduced Screen Play about the Death of Walt Disney, and was one of the players for the 2023 School Tour of Pinocchio.
 When not at Market Theatre, Chris is probably reading in a coffee shop somewhere.
 He is grateful to his family for their patience and understanding during late-night rehearsals.